 Exercise also helps to improve circulation to the skin as well as reducing the effects of stress.
 As for oxygen bars, can breathing in more oxygen help the skin?
 The air around us is 21% oxygen and at that level the blood is almost completely saturated with oxygen, meaning inhaling pure oxygen has no added benefit.
 Breathing pure oxygen for too long can be harmful and is usually only administered for a short period of time, to those who are critically ill in hospital.
 Although 30 minutes at an Oxygen Bar shouldn’t have any negative effects in fit and healthy individuals, the FDA has ruled it unsafe for those with heart or lung conditions such as emphysema.

 It would seem that as with many areas of scientific interest within the beauty industry, the evidence leaves much to be desired and is still an area of great uncertainty.
-There may not be any harm in trying such treatments, but the only thing you may be airing is your wallet.
+There may not be any harm in trying such treatments, but the only thing you may be cleansing is your wallet.